AtlasChen0118/Grid-Singer-A-SuperCollider-based-video-game/README.md

 # Grid-Singer-A-SuperCollider-based-video-game

-Grid Singer is a game inspired by *Jetpack Joyride*, but where you shout into the microphone instead of holding the screen for character levitation.
+Grid Singer is a crude video game / SuperCollider project inspired by *Jetpack Joyride*, but where you shout into the microphone instead of holding the screen for character levitation.
 The louder you shout, the faster you ascend.

 ## Rules